 Putting It All Together: Reading a Forecast

-Before a trip, check the forecast and think like a fish:
+Before a trip, check the forecast alongside the best fishing times for your day and think like a fish:

 You cannot control the weather, but you can plan around it and adjust your tactics to match.